About.

 When you are in the middle of reading a complex document filled with information, or one full of new concepts and ideas, it can become difficult to see the wood for the trees, and without an overall understanding of the material, the details will become a jumble in your mind.
 A document can run the risk of failing to inform due to poor presentation, and I don't mean the writing.
 The details within the writing need visual structure, and that structure needs to be clear and easy to discern.
 This is true, not just for documents, but for everything that aims to communicate something.

 I have worked on orgnaizational brand designs, documents, and books, that were multi-layered, divided into sections, those sections divided into smaller sections, and then each of those had within them seven or eight levels of structure.
 An information hierarchy like that is a real challenge to make visually obvious to a user or a reader, but it is essential.
-If this is not done well, even the best writing, messaging, or products, in the world may still fail to impact the minds of their audience.
+If this is not done well, even the best writing, messaging, or products, in the world may fail to impact the minds of their audience.
 This is because people can become visually disorientated by graphical and typographical design that has failed to portray connections and separations of complex information and messaging.

 If you want to reach people, to connect with their minds, maybe even to help them grow and change, and the information you need to convey is complex, then your designer needs to take extra care to create a visual structure for that information, one that embodies simplicity.